 Students are expected to adhere to the attendance policy of faculty members as expressed in the course syllabus.
 Maine Maritime Academy courses in which there is STCW embedded material require attendance as stipulated in the course syllabus.
-The course instructor will maintain attendance records.
+The course instructor must have an attendance policy.
 Any missed course material or content must be made up to the satisfaction of the course instructor to ensure embedded course requirements are met.
 The instructor may request departmental review if the student cannot complete the requirement by the end of the semester.